top of page

 1.)
 For ALL pre-event email correspondence prior to departure:

-expeditions@ratrace.com - Challenge-based questions, kit, training, bikes, prep
+events@ratrace.com - Admin, challenge-based questions, kit, training, bikes, prep

 office@trailmed.co.uk - Medical-based advice or discussion on medical conditions in confidence